2014–15 Irish Cup

-The 2014–15 Irish Cup was the 135th edition of the premier knock-out cup competition in Northern Irish football since its introduction in 1881.
+The 2014–15 Irish Cup was the 135th edition of the Irish Cup, the premier knockout cup competition in Northern Irish football since its introduction in 1881.
 The competition began on 23 August 2014 with the first round, and concluded on 2 May 2015 with the final.
 For the first time since 1995, the Oval was chosen as the final venue following the discovery of damage to a stand at Windsor Park during the stadium's redevelopment.

 Glenavon were the defending champions, following their 2–1 win over Ballymena United in the 2014 final.
 However, this season they were eliminated in the sixth round after a shock 2–0 defeat to second-tier side Harland & Wolff Welders.

 Glentoran were the eventual cup winners for the second time in three seasons and the 22nd time overall by defeating Portadown 1–0 in the final, and subsequently qualified for the 2015–16 UEFA Europa League first qualifying round.

-Format and Schedule
+Format and schedule

 125 clubs entered this season's competition, an increase of six clubs compared with the 2013–14 total of 119 clubs.
 Initially there had been 128 entrants, however three clubs – Draperstown Celtic, Lisanally Rangers and Mountjoy United – all withdrew after the first round draw had been made, with Lisanally Rangers later dissolving.

 80 regional league clubs from tiers 4–7 in the Northern Ireland football league system entered the competition in the first round.
 A further 4 clubs proceeded directly into the second round; one club received a bye (necessitated by the number of participants), while the other 3 clubs had no first round matches after their opponents withdrew from the competition.
 These clubs contested the first three rounds, with the 11 surviving clubs joining the 29 NIFL Championship clubs in the fourth round.

 The 12 NIFL Premiership clubs then entered the competition in the fifth round, along with the 20 winners from the fourth round matches.
 In a major change to the rules from previous seasons, replays were abolished.
 All ties level after 90 minutes used extra time to determine the winner, with a penalty shoot-out to follow if necessary.